Mintbase/mintbase-js/packages/sdk/src/createMetadata/README.md

 # Create Metadata

+{% hint style="warning" %}
+This method works on NFT smart contracts v2.
+If you want to mint on a v1 smart contract, please use the [corresponding method](../mint/README.md).
+{% endhint %}

 Create metadata for a specified reference material on a contract of your choice.
 Others can then [mint tokens on that metadata](../mintOnMetadata/README.md), while you as the creator will get the payout from the price specified on creating the metadata.
 You need to have been given creator permission.

 The reference material is typically uploaded to IPFS or Arweave and can be easily done through our `uploadReference` method found in the storage module.
 Follow [this guide](https://docs.mintbase.xyz/dev/getting-started/upload-reference-material-to-arweave-and-mint) to learn how to handle permanent uploads!